casasgomezuribarri/TAUS/README.md

 Iván Casas Gomez-Uribarri (maintainer), Simon A. Babayan, Fredros Okumu, Francesco Baldini, Mauro Pazmiño Betancourth.

-Methodology: see the TAUS manuscript (this repository and associated thesis/paper materials).
+Methodology: see the TAUS manuscript
+- doi:
+- the code, data and figures from the manuscript can be accessed in this repository under TAUS_paper

 ## Licence